mkffl/mkffl.github.io/_posts/2020-07-10-Expectation-maximization-part-1.markdown

 {: refdef}

 We can assume that orders are independent events occurring at a constant rate between 7-8 pm.
-Fridays are assumed to be different hence removed from the data set.
+Kate assumes Fridays behave differently so doesn't consider orders on this day for her model.
 At first glance, she may use a Poisson process to model this data however she suspects that the two delivery companies available, Uber Eats and Deliveroo, may have different order rates.